STORMING-CHEN/M2-Robotics-Projects/README.md

 -
 -

 6. Save the map obtained in the previous step.
-First, we create a folder called maps in the package, and then we use the **map_saver** node form map_server package in ROS Navigation Stack, to read map data in the ROS service and save it.
+First, we create a folder named **maps** in the package, and then we use the **map_saver** node form map_server package in ROS Navigation Stack, to read map data in the ROS service and save it.
 Its execution command is: ```rosrun map_ server map_ saver -f my_ Map;```  After saving, we will get two files in maps folder:
-   - **my_map.pgm**： it contains the occupancy data of the map (the really important data)
+   - **my_map.pgm**：it contains the occupancy data of the map (the really important data)
    - **my_map.yaml**：it contains some metadata about the map, like the map dimensions and resolution, or the path to the PGM file.